zhannamatuzak/porada-de/README.md

    - In the Video Project section, it is said that the videos are loading slowly;
    - Two elements have large layouts shifts.
 I have tried to avoid it by implementing a hamburger menu.
 Unfortunately, I failed to implement it.
 It will be solved with Java Script later on.

+- The accessibility score on the Response page is weighted 89% because:

+  - If the purpose of the <meta> element is to refresh the page, this should be handled through JavaScript.
+This issue will be solved using Java Script later on.

 ### Fixed Bugs

  1. The header elements were not responsive because it was used float.